 might be changed during transit through your email server to something more like

-To resolve this issue, you'll need to work with your IT team to disable the CNAME expansion feature or setting on your SMTP email server.
+To resolve this issue, you need to work with your IT team to disable the CNAME expansion setting on your SMTP email server.

 As an example, here's a description of the CNAME expansion setting on a Sendmail email server (from the Sendmail documentation):